Hubs-Foundation/hubs-docs/docs/hubs-user-settings.md

 You don't need an account to use Hubs, but some features are only available if you sign in.
 These include:

-* Uploading custom avatars
+* Uploading custom avatars.
-* Saving avatars to "My Avatars"
+* Saving avatars to "My Avatars".
-* Changing scenes
+* Changing scenes.
-* Uploading custom scenes
+* Uploading custom scenes.
-* Pinning objects in a room
+* Pinning objects in a room.
-* Using room moderation tools
+* Using room moderation tools.
-* Saving rooms to favorites
+* Saving rooms to favorites.

 To set up an account, the only information we require is an email address.